saltstuff/keybase-login-app/README.md

 ## Encryption and signing
 Something that blew my mind years ago when I dived into public-key cryptography, is that there is another very useful purpose: signing and verification.
-It is mathematically the opposite of encryption: If I want to prove my identity to another user, I need to send a message and encrypt it with my private key.
+If I want to prove my identity to another user, I need to send a message and encrypt it with my *private key*.
 The other user verifies the message by decrypting it with my public key.
 That way, my identity is proven as I am the only holder of the private key.

 ## Proof of Identity and authenticating users: the keybase-login-app